kprotil/finalproject/README.md

 The scatterplot can be generated from the 03_make_linreg.R code found in the code file, or by making output/linreg.png

 The report can be generated several ways.
-The report.Rmd file can be knitted, the 04_render_report.R code (found in the code file) can be run, or you can make report
+The report.Rmd file can be knitted, the 04_render_report.R code (found in the code file) can be run, or you can use `make report`

 To synchronize your package repository, use the following commands in the console in order:

 `source("renv/activate.R")`
-`renv::restor()`
+`renv::restore()`

 Together, these will install the needed packages and update the versions.
 This may take several minutes.